waimea-cwilliams/300dtd-assessment/docs/Design.md

 Ensuring that a product or a service is accessible to and usable for as many people as possible.
 Also, understanding how different environments and situational factors might impact the user experience.

 This is relevant to my project as my web app needs to be able to reach out to everyone involved with my Junior team this year otherwise I wont be able to hear from everyone about their attendance.
-It also needs to understand different time situations like what trainings and games are available for them to say they are present or not for.
+It also needs to understand different time situations like what trainings and games are available for them see.

 I will need to consider what is easier for my users for them to be able to get access to this webapp by talking to them about what device they are using.
 Also try and create a calendar feature on the web app that lets the players say present or not for about 2-3 weeks in the future.